department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Operations/Updating the doc site/Gettingsetup.md

 # Setting up to update the VA Mobile doc site

 _These instructions are for people who are comfortable with maintaining and troubleshooting setup on their local machine.
-If that's not you, please reach out to the QART tech lead for assistance._
+If that's not you, skip straight to instructions for [how to update the doc site with codespaces.](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/Operations/Updating%20the%20doc%20site/how%20to%20update#updating-the-site-using-codespaces)_

 Before you can update the [VA Mobile documentation website](https://department-of-veterans-affairs.github.io/va-mobile-app/), you first need to download and set up a few different tools.
 You only need to do this once.
 Feel free to buddy up with someone for help with the initial setup!